-The strategic aim was, in the short term, to raise the performance at Blenheim Park to move it above the category of 'Inadequate'.
-Considerable and sustained assistance from St Edmund's Academy and the secondment of experienced teachers enabled significant improvements to be made in all areas.
+The strategic aim was, in the short term, to raise the performance at Reffley Academy to move it above the Trust self-evaluation category of 'Inadequate'.
+Considerable and sustained assistance from the Trust executive leadership team was used to focus on establishing a staffing structure that was 'fit for purpose'.
+Progress was patchy with significant progress being made in some but not all areas.
+A substantive leadership team is in place for September 2018 to enable the rapid progress expected.

-Recruitment of quality senior leaders at Blenheim Park and St Edmund's and the recruitment of a central team of Teaching and Learning Leads has further enhanced leadership capacity.
+Recruitment of quality senior leaders at St Edmund's and Reffley Academy, the recruitment of a team of academy based Lead Practitioners has further enhanced leadership capacity.